 Soy milk, soy cheese, soy yogurt, and soy ice cream

-Soy nut butter and peanut butter that contains soy
+Soy nut butter and peanut butter that contain soy

-Soy nuts (toasted soybeans used as a snack)
+Soy nuts.
+These are toasted soybeans used as a snack.

 Soy protein, soy flour, and soy grits